cartesiantheatre/python-helios-client/README.md

 ## Quick installation

 ### Ubuntu
-Packages already prepared for Ubuntu 21.10 (impish) and later are available on our Personal Package Archive (PPA) [here](https://launchpad.net/%7Ekip/+archive/ubuntu/helios-public).
+Packages already prepared for Ubuntu 22.04 (jammy) and later are available on our Personal Package Archive (PPA) [here](https://launchpad.net/%7Ekip/+archive/ubuntu/helios-public).
 To get the package installed and be up and running in seconds, just run the following two commands:

 ```console
 $ sudo add-apt-repository ppa:kip/helios-public